 random people to take pictures of me in “touristy” poses all over.
 And then it hit me.
 What was I doing?
 Were these poses & pictures all that mattered to me, being here in this once in a lifetime destination?

-Savio is a career travel professional, chronic traveller and legit Aquarian, now managing a travel representation company.
-Born, raised and based in Mumbai, he is the quintessential jack of all trades and master of none.
+Savio is a career travel professional, chronic traveller and legit Aquarian, now managing a travel representation company called Benchmark Travel Representations.
+Born, raised, and based in Mumbai, he is the quintessential jack of all trades and master of none.
 He would be happy to live happily ever after as long as he has an infinite supply of single malts, good food, acclaimed TV & films, and a trip every now and then.
 He can be followed on Instagram and Facebook.

 Other Popular Travel Posts to Read